Playback Notes | Echoes from tomorrow

 When the Lights Come On | Idles

-Used when The Hammer makes his way back to Lex Luthor, and scenes of LuthorCorp Tower.
+The Hammer’s return to Lex Luthor, intercut with scenes of LuthorCorp Tower.

 Inch of Dust (Instrumental) | Future Islands